-(CNN) — What beats the usual warm brownie wedge or apple pie a la mode fallback in the world's most sugar-butter-eggs-and-flour-addicted melting pot?
+(CNN) — October 14 is National Dessert Day, and that begs the question: What beats the usual warm brownie wedge or apple pie a la mode fallback in the world's most sugar-butter-eggs-and-flour-addicted melting pot?

 America may have started off as a pretty unexciting place for dessert back in the early cornmeal mush and hasty pudding days.